redshiftzero/awesome-threat-modeling/README.md

 # awesome-threat-modeling
 A curated list of useful threat modeling and risk management resources.
+Please feel free to contribute.

 # Table of Contents
 1. [General](#general)